-4.3.5 Development Requirements
+4-3-5 Development Requirements

 Tract area: The Area A/MOB Site shall encompass the entirety of Block 106, Lot 15 in Glen Ridge and Block 4215, Lot 1 in Montclair, a total of approximately 3.6 acres.

 Min.
 Building Setbacks

-From Bay Ave. / Walnut Cr.: 25 feet
+From Bay Ave.
+25 feet

+From Walnut Crescent: 40 feet

 From Roswell Terrace: 40 feet

 From side yard: 40 feet

-3 stories, 45 feet.

 Max.
+Building Height: 3 stories, 45 feet.

-Building Height: Roof structures housing mechanical or electrical equipment shall be appropriately screened and are excluded from the height calculation, provided the total floor area of such structures do not exceed one third of the floor area immediately below and provided the height of the roof structure equipment does not exceed ten feet.
+Rooftop Equipment Roof structures housing mechanical or electrical equipment shall be located in the center of the building, shall be appropriately screened and are excluded from the height calculation, provided the total floor area of such structures do not exceed one quarter of the floor area immediately below and provided the height of the roof structure equipment does not exceed ten feet.

 Development Intensity (for entire Area A tract):

 Max.
 Building area (GFA): 62,500 square feet

 Max.
 Building coverage: 20%

 Max.
 Impervious coverage: 75%

 Min.
-Landscape Buffer / Parking setbac :k:
+Landscape Buffer / Parking setback:

 From Roswell Terrace property line: 40 feet

 From Walnut Crescent property line 15 feet

 From Bay Avenue property line: 10 feet

 From residential property line: 10 feet